Mingyang-Li/moneyapp-api/README.md

 5. Set up basic filtering on columns with type `string`
 6. Setup sorting by date as query param
 7. Setup Guards for role-based authentication and authorisation
-8. Setup date-range filtering on aggregated income (excl aggregate by date)
+8. Setup date-range filtering on aggregated income
-9. More to come...
+9. Setup endpoints calculating average daily, weekly and monthly income with start and end date filters
 10. Nice-to-have: search (user typing on frontend, triggers search query onChange => every new character)

 ## ⁉️ Challenges & workarounds